d-smith/notes/monitorama2019/day2.md

 divvy up the trace budget to weight the samples based on endpoint frequency (prefer infrequent), divvy up endpoint  budget based on latency buckets

 * forecasting

+## How Capital One used a Data Driven approach and Governance to improve their observability in the Cloud

+Amit Sheth and Prasad Konduri

+Capital One Transformation

+* All in on cloud - zero data center mandate 2020
+* Fully embrace open and inner sourcing
+* Build all services based on microservices, API enabled, etc
+* Build data platform in cloud (analytics, stream)
+* Machine learning (fraud detection, credit card approvals, etc.)
+* Agile, DevOps, push button deployments

+How do you know each app has the right monitoring in place?

+* Monitoring governance

+Monitoring governance

+* Establish standards
+* Capture set ups, alerts, config - capture and compare to standards
+* Engage the right people